hazelcast/hazelcast/hazelcast-documentation/src/WAN.md

 ## WAN Replication

 There are cases where you need to synchronize multiple clusters to the same state.
-Synchronization of clusters, also known as WAN (Wide Area Network) Replication , it is mainly used for replicating stats of different clusters over WAN environments like the Internet.
+Synchronization of clusters, also known as WAN (Wide Area Network) Replication, is mainly used for replicating stats of different clusters over WAN environments like the Internet.

 Imagine you have different data centers in New York, London and Tokyo each running an independent Hazelcast cluster.
 Every cluster